The term “life insurance” usually evokes strong feelings from business owners.

 Types of Life Insurance

-There are two basic kinds of life insurance policies: term and permanent.
+There are two basic kinds of life insurance policies: permanent and term.

 - Term Life Insurance – This type of insurance is temporary, lasting usually for 10 to 20 years, and it’s much less expensive than permanent coverage.
 Once the initial term ends, the premiums increase significantly.
 In some cases, these policies may be convertible to permanent insurance, but because you will be older at that time, generally the permanent coverage will be more expensive.
 Some policies allow owners to convert without obtaining a new health screening so they may lock in lower premiums regardless of their health status at the time of the conversion.
 Term policies do not provide any Cash Surrender Value.